-PAL set a maximum capacity of 100 watt-hours (Wh), and said the capacity must be clearly shown on the device label for it to be allowed onboard.
+PAL set a maximum capacity of 100 watt-hours (Wh) and said the capacity must be clearly shown on the device label for it to be allowed on board.

 Charging a power bank itself during a flight is strictly prohibited.
 Using a power bank to charge electronic devices is allowed, but not while the aircraft is taxiing or during takeoff and landing.